canmom/vector/VECTOR-ch5.md

 ("Civilians"?
 Have you really come to look down on them, in such little time?
 No, call them comrades, call them partisans...)

-The Industrial takes a deep breath, and you're suddenly very conscious of your inhuman height and fanficul, sexualised outfit.
+The Industrial takes a deep breath, and you're suddenly very conscious of your inhuman height and fanciful, sexualised outfit.
 The kind of body you always wanted... but now, it feels like some kind of mean joke.

 Nobody is laughing, though.
 But the fear in their eyes isn't much better.